Table of Contents

 Slip Away

-You can use this reaction a number of times equal to your Proficiency Bonus.
-You regain all expended uses when you finish a long rest.
+You can use this additional benefit a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

 Terror Tactics

-Starting at 11th level, your mastery of guerrilla warfare strikes fear into the hearts and minds of even the most resolute foes.
-When you deal the extra damage from your Preemptive Strike feature, you can force the target and each other hostile creature within 5 feet of it to make a Wisdom saving throw against your spell save DC.
-On a failed save, each of those creatures becomes frightened of you until the end of your next turn.
+By 11th level, your sudden and ruthless strikes sow panic among your enemies.
+When you deal the extra damage granted by your Mark of the Ghost feature, you can force your quarry and each other hostile creature of your choice within 5 feet of it to make a Wisdom saving throw against your Ranger Spell Save DC.
+On a failed save, a creature becomes frightened of you until the end of your next turn.

 Phantom of the Wilds

-By the time you reach 15th level, you have learned to strike your foes even more decisively.
-Immediately after you roll initiative, you gain an additional action that takes place before other creatures can act.
-You can use this action to move up to half your movement speed and take the Attack (one weapon attack only,) Dash, Disengage, Hide, Scout, or Use an Object action.
+By the time you reach 15th level, you have learned to strike your foes with preternatural speed, denying them the chance to respond.
+Immediately after you roll initiative, you gain one additional action that occurs before other creatures can act.
+You can use this action to move up to your walking speed and take the Attack (one weapon attack only,) Dash, Disengage, Hide, Scout, or Use an Object action.

-Once you use this action, you must finish a short or long rest before you can do so again.
+Once you use this feature, you must finish a short or long rest before you can do so again.

 Marksman